-- 2 Push the tab on the air conditioning filter to unlock it from the holder. - 3.
+- 2. Push the tab on the dust and pollen filter to unlock it from the holder. - 3.
 Remove the old filter.
 Put a new filter in the holder and push it in until it locks. - 4.
 Put the pins on the windshield base into their mating holes on the support, and push the base down until the pins snap in.